iroy2000/casper-netsniff-spider/README.md

 casper NetSniff Spider
 ======================

-This is a mashup of casper netsniff and spider.js
+This is a mashup of casper netsniff with spider.js

 **Disclaimer:** Spider.js is a very useful script I grabbed from the internet, and the author should be the owner of this blog - [http://planzero.org/blog/2013/03/07/spidering_the_web_with_casperjs][1]

-This mashup has integrated casper netsniff functions into spider.js, which let's you to crawl through the whole site by specify an entry point, and it will take screenshot as well as generate har file for you.
+This mashup has integrated casper netsniff functions into spider.js, which let's you to crawl through the whole site by specify an entry point, and for each link it sees, it will take screenshot as well as generate har file for you.

 **Usage**

 casper netsniff-spider.js your_site_entry_point

 **Here is some sample screenshots**